 When it comes to my own skin care, I've been using a facial line of products called the 'green apple collection' by Juice Beauty because the base is organic apple juice and I feel confident in their USDA approvals for my skin.

 But back to sunscreens and putting products on your skin that you can eat.

 Have you ever tasted some of the sunscreens out there?
 Or gotten them in your eyes?
 My guess is if I can't see, and it leaves a chemical taste in my mouth for hours, chances are its not good for me.

-Well, I had to find out about sunscreens, because I want to know what to put on the rest of my family’s skin for our summer vacation as well.
+Well, I had to find out about sunscreens, because I want to know what to put on the rest of my family's skin for our summer vacation as well.
 So I did a little research.
-Thankfully, there is a wonderful organization out there called the Environmental Working Group (EWG) and they have published a full report on Sunscreen for 2010 that will help us all when we have to make the sunscreen choice for our families and ourselves.
+Thankfully, there is a wonderful organization out there called the Environmental Working Group (EWG) and they have published a full report that will help us all when we have to make the sunscreen choice for our families and ourselves.

 In addition, reporter Lori Bongiomo was able to distill the information and highlight the things to look for and avoid when purchasing your sunscreen:

 "Higher SPF (sun protection factor) products are not necessarily best.
 In fact, the FDA says these numbers can be misleading.
 It is important to remember that the SPF is based solely on UVB protection so that indicates protection against sunburn-causing rays, but has nothing to do with skin-damaging (UVA) rays.
 There's concern that high SPF products may give people a false sense of security and encourage people to stay out in the sun for too long without reapplying sunscreen.
 EWG recommends sticking to SPF 15 to 50-plus.